 Merriam Lab, Patuxent Research Refuge - Laurel MDbuilt by WPA in 1939-40

 President Franklin Roosevelt created Patuxent Research Refuge (PRR) with Executive Order 7514, December 16, 1936, and Secretary of Agriculture Henry Wallace dedicated it on June 3, 1939.
-The refuge began with 2,670 acres and has grown to 12,841 acres.
-It is now “the nation’s only national wildlife refuge established to support wildlife research” (U.S. Fish & Wildlife Service).
+The refuge began with 2,670 acres and has since grown to 12,841 acres.
+It is “the nation’s only national wildlife refuge established to support wildlife research” (U.S. Fish & Wildlife Service).

-Several New Deal agencies helped to build Patuxent Research Refuge.
+Several New Deal agencies helped to build the extensive facilities at the Patuxent Research Refuge.
 At the time, wildlife refuges came under the direction of the Bureau of Biological Survey (later merged into the Fish & Wildlife Service).
 The Works Progress Administration (WPA) constructed laboratories (Merriam, Nelson and Henshaw), living quarters, and service & repair facilities.
 The Civilian Conservation Corps (CCC) prepared the grounds for research, including holding areas for animals, experiment ponds, landscaping, planting, and the creation of Cash Lake.
 The Public Works Administration (PWA) provided funding and the National Youth Administration (NYA) additional relief labor.

-Dr. Leland Morley, PRR’s superintendent from 1938 to 1948, wrote a detailed history of the early development of PRR (see source list below) and was pleased with the New Deal work, noting: “The quality and quantity of the work performed by the refuge WPA project on the whole was excellent.
+Dr. Leland Morley, PRR’s superintendent from 1938 to 1948, wrote a detailed history of the early development of PRR (see source list) and was pleased with the New Deal work, noting: “The quality and quantity of the work performed by the refuge WPA project on the whole was excellent.
 The men were interested in the project and the laborers, with few exceptions, took pride in their work and the praise that they earned” He added, “The CCC Camps were well organized under efficient leadership, and the excellent quality and quantity of the work performed on the refuge was a direct result of the high morale.”

-Since its creation, PRR has performed much valuable work and research, including helping to save the whooping crane from extinction, examining the impact of lead shot on waterfowl, and determining the effect of the pesticide DDT on bird eggs.
+Since its creation, PRR has performed valuable work and research, including helping to save the whooping crane from extinction, examining the impact of lead shot on waterfowl, and determining the effect of the pesticide DDT on bird eggs.
 PRR’s work has led to significant legislative changes and influenced Rachel Carson’s groundbreaking book, Silent Spring.

 Leland Morley, “Early History of Patuxent Wildlife Research Center,” ca. 1948, report linked from the U.S. Geological Survey (accessed May 12, 2020).